[C2]Flightmode disables GPS

 In my world Flight Mode should disable anything (TX and RX), and this is good so.

-But every should decide for themselves.
+But everyone should decide for themselves.

 1 Like